kameshsampath/gloo-mesh-vm-demo/docs/setup.md

 Apart from the variables defined, there are three other variables that controls the setup,

-- `multipass_vms` - defines a dictionary of VMs that needs to be created,
+- `multipass_vms` - defines a dictionary of VMs that needs to be created.
+For more details check the [multipass role](role_multipass.md)

 ```yaml
 multipass_vms: